Princess047/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

--script 13 prints a number with two decimal places, followed by a new line -script 14 converts a number from base 10 to base 16 -script 15 encodes and decodes text using the rot13 encryption -script 16 prints every other line from the input, starting with the first line
+-script 13 prints a number with two decimal places, followed by a new line -script 14 converts a number from base 10 to base 16 -script 15 encodes and decodes text using the rot13 encryption -script 16 prints every other line from the input, starting with the first line -script 17 for task 17